 What happens when I reach the spending limit?

-Remove the spending limit
+Remove the spending limit in Account Center

 You can remove the spending limit at any time as long as there's a valid payment method associated with your subscription.
-For offers that have credit over multiple months, you can also re-enable the spending limit at the beginning of your next billing cycle.
+For offers that have credit over multiple months, you can also re-enable the spending limit at the beginning of your next billing period.

 To remove your spending limit, follow these steps:

-Log on to the Azure Account Center.
+- Sign in to the Account Center.

-Select a subscription.
+- Select a subscription.

-If the subscription is disabled due to the Spending Limit being reached, click this notification: "Subscription reached the Spending Limit and has been disabled to prevent charges."
+- If the subscription is disabled due to the spending limit being reached, click this notification: "Subscription reached the Spending Limit and has been disabled to prevent charges."
 Otherwise, click Remove spending limit in the SUBSCRIPTION STATUS area.

-Select an option that is appropriate for you.
+- Select an option that is appropriate for you.

 |Remove spending limit indefinitely||Removes the spending limit without turning it on automatically at the start of the next billing period.|